robpomeroy/A-Home-for-Mo/content/faqs.md

     caption="*James on the left, Morgan on the right: incubator transport*"
 >}}

+**Q: Have to tried DIY SOS?**

+We've been asked this quite a few times and love the fact that people think of us for this show.
+Unfortunately, the [DIY SOS application form](https://www.bbc.co.uk/send/u19819112) says, "we can only accept applications from UK homeowners of private residences who **own one single property**" [emphasis added].
+This doesn't fit our circumstances because (a) we do not yet own the house that will need to be adapted, and (b) at that point, if things work out the way we anticipate, we will own two houses (albeit briefly and backed by short-term borrowing).

 **Q: What do you most need in a home?**

 A: Sufficient ground floor space for Mo (bedroom, bathroom, lounge and utility